Overview of the Collection

 Title: Arthur M. Ellis Collection of Photographic Negatives

-Abstract: The collection consists of 1366 photographic prints (mostly copy prints from 8 x 10 inch glass plate and film negatives),
+the 1920s and includes 1366 photographic prints (mostly copy prints from 8 x 10 inch glass-plate

 Language of Material: English